thienautran/better-coordle/readme.md

-#Welcome to better coordle#
+#Welcome to better coordle

-uses python discord.py dependancy
+This bot is built off of discord.py
+version: 2.0.0.1